Do you want to learn about Gantt charts and understand how to use them?

 Who uses Gantt charts?

-When they were first developed, only formally trained project managers used Gantt charts.
+Long ago, only formally trained project managers used Gantt charts.

 They were rigid and impractical.